 |Phone Number of Lab-Specific Responsible Person:|

 For hazardous materials located on regional campuses, the local law enforcement and fire department should be identified and the appropriate phone numbers should be provided, rather than those for Athens City.

-The person responsible for the location shall consult with EHS and with University Planning and Implementation when preparing the sign; see also Policy 42.100, "Campus Signs."
+The person responsible for the location shall consult with EHS and with facility planning and space management when preparing the sign; see also policy 42.100.

 EHS shall be provided with a copy of the text of each such sign immediately after it is first posted and immediately after any change to any of the posted information.
 This will facilitate EHS' maintenance of a complete and accurate inventory of locations and hazards, both for its own use and to assist local first-responders.

 For additional information and specific procedures, see the "Hazardous Materials Management Manual," the "Biosafety Manual," or the "Radiation Safety Handbook."

 |Ohio University | Athens, OH 45701 | 740.593.1000|

 Copyright © 2016 Ohio University.
 All rights reserved.